Methylprednisolone (IV Steroids)

 Will this cure my condition?

 IV steroids treat acute inflammation but don't cure the underlying condition.
 For conditions like optic neuritis, they speed recovery but may not change the final outcome.
 For NMO/MOGAD, they treat the attack but ongoing therapy prevents future attacks.
+Our guide to living with steroid treatment covers what to expect during and after your course.

 Why IV instead of pills?